Most schools, colleges and universities differ greatly. However, there are a few things that almost all educational enterprises have in common.

-Studying hard, sleeping well and leaving time for exercise are all great for improving test results.
+Studying hard, sleeping well, and leaving time for exercise are all great for improving test results.
 However, one thing that many students don’t consider on or before test day is their diet.
-What you eat, how much you eat and when you eat can make the difference between a passing score and a perfect exam.
+What you eat, how much you eat, and when you eat can make the difference between a passing score and a perfect exam.
 Here’s a list of food to avoid before an exam:

 One alternative is freshly brewed or bagged green tea.
 Like coffee, it contains vital antioxidants, and boosts alertness and concentration.
 Because green tea typically contains less caffeine than coffee, it can be a good option for people with caffeine sensitivity.
 Drinking green tea the morning before a test can boost concentration, alertness and overall productivity.
 In addition to that, green tea can decrease a person’s risk for many different types of cancer.
 Really, there’s no reason not to drink it.